NicWesJam/cidSign/api/README.md

 # addressDNS README #

-Quick overview of addressDNS project for HackFS 2021
+Quick overview of API for cidSign created as a submission for HackFS 2021

 ### Usage ###

-* If you are going to try this out live make sure to generate your own SECRET_KEY in settings.py file
+* If you are going to try this out make sure to generate your own SECRET_KEY in settings.py file

 ### Detailed overview ###